-The Level I CFA exam is composed of 240 multiple-choice questions, covered in two 3-hour exam sessions.
+Level I of the exam is composed of 240 multiple-choice questions, covered in two 3-hour exam sessions.
 Candidates must attend both the morning and afternoon session, and 120 questions are asked in each.
 Both sessions cover all of the Level I topics.

-The December 2018 Level I CFA exam will cover the following topics:
+The December 2018 Level I CFA Program exam will cover the following topics:

 The weights of the Level I exam topics are subject to change on a year-to-year basis, at the discretion of CFA Institute.
 For the December 2018 Level I exam, topics are weighted as follows:

 The average candidate for Level I of the CFA Program exam should spend roughly 300 hours over the course of six months preparing for the exam.

 The CFA Program exam as a whole is difficult by design.
 It’s an exclusive designation that truly demonstrates mastery.
 The pass rate for the June 2017 Level I CFA Program exam was 43%.
 According to CFA Institute, only 20% of candidates who begin the program actually earn the charter.
 You can greatly improve your odds of success by learning from other candidates’ experiences, and avoiding common pitfalls in your preparation.
 This article has more details.